battlecode/battlecode-server-2017/specs.md

 Robot Actions
 --------------

-Robots are eqiupped with a variety of high tech equipments and can perform the following actions during their turn.
+Robots are equipped with a variety of high tech equipments and can perform the following actions during their turn.

 ### Sensors